Travel to Cuba with the Support for the Cuban People Category

-- Support and engage with local businesses and independent entrepreneurs like artists, musicians, food vendors, filmmakers, etc. Whatever your interest, you can find a way to support the Cuban people.
+- Support and engage with local businesses and independent entrepreneurs like artists, musicians, food vendors, filmmakers, etc. Whatever your interests, you can find a way to support the Cuban people.

 - Avoid transactions at military-owned businesses.

-Here’s an example itinerary for travel to Cuba under the Support for the Cuban People category.
+Here’s an example of a personalized guidebook for travel to Cuba under the Support for the Cuban People category.

 Locals can help plan your legal trip